JetBrains/kotlin-web-site/docs/topics/native/native-definition-file.md

 #### Exclude headers

 To exclude specific headers, use the `excludeFilter` property.
-It can be helpful to remove redundant or problematic headers and optimize compilation, as declarations from the specified headers are not included into the bindings:
+It can be helpful to remove redundant or problematic headers and optimize compilation, as declarations from the specified headers are not included in the bindings:

 ```none
 excludeFilter = SomeLibrary/time.h